lead generation

 embedding a short video that demonstrates

-the product in action can be especially powerful.
+the product in action can be compelling.

 4. Concise and Value-Oriented Copy